-In addition, Matt has extensive expertise in the container shipping sector.
-He has represented leading carriers, terminals, and logistics providers in regulatory proceedings before the Federal Maritime Commission (“FMC”), where he formerly served as the Assistant General Counsel for International Affairs, and is experienced in global container operators’ merger and integration projects.
+In addition, Matt has extensive experience in the maritime, logistics, and container shipping sector.
+He has represented leading carriers, terminals, and logistics providers in regulatory proceedings before the Federal Maritime Commission (“FMC”), where he formerly served as the Assistant General Counsel for International Affairs.
+He represents marine terminal operators in complex joint venture arrangements and is experienced in global container operators’ merger and integration projects.

 He also counsels private companies and foreign governments on matters of international law and diplomatic strategy, particularly in defending national sovereignty or combating international trade barriers.
-During his government tenure, he was responsible for the FMC’s relations with foreign shipping regulators and multilateral bodies, such as the European Union (“EU”), World Trade Organization (“WTO”), and Organization for Economic Co-operation and Development (“OECD”).
+During his government tenure, he was responsible for the FMC’s relations with foreign governments and multilateral bodies, such as the European Union, World Trade Organization, and Organization for Economic Co-operation and Development.

-Matt works with leading maritime and marine terminal clients on a broad range of compliance issues, including environmental, safety, citizenship and “Jones Act” coastwise compliance.
+Matt works with leading maritime and offshore energy clients on a broad range of compliance issues, including environmental, safety, citizenship, and “Jones Act” coastwise compliance.
 He has represented leading energy companies in key Jones Act rulings and investigations that have shaped domestic petroleum trade, and structured complex Jones Act compliance ownership structures.

 Throughout his career, Matt has built strong relationships with U.S. government officials, trade associations, and the local legal and lobbying community.
 He guides international businesses in their dealings with the Departments of State, Treasury, Commerce, Justice, and Transportation, as well as independent regulatory agencies and Congress.
 In addition to his professional experience in maritime and international trade, Matt has also served as a federal lobbyist and led successful lobbying efforts on the behalf of local governments, advising on federal affairs and managing relations with congressional offices.